-In every issue of PieceWork magazine, you will be amazed at the amount of information packed into these pages:
+In every issue, you will be amazed at the amount of information packed into these pages:

 - Take your needlework to the next level with The Needleworker--an exploration of embroidery with Deanna Hall West.

 - Test your needlework techniqueswith projects ranging from embroidery to knitting, quilting to beading, and crochet to cross-stitch.